-A. The following work will be performed (or provided) by the Subcontractors we have indicated below:

-Name of Subcontractor Work Performed

-1

-2.

-3.

-4

-B. We understand, and hereby agree, that we are obligated to use the indicated subcontractors, unless prior written permission to change has been obtained from the Owner.

-PART 7 RELATED WORK EXPERIENCE

-List a minimum of three jobs of similar type and scope performed in the last five years:
+The following work will be performed (or provided) by the A. Subcontractors we have indicated below: Work Performed Name of Subcontractor 3.
+We understand, and hereby agree, that we are obligated to use the B. indicated subcontractors, unless prior written permission to change has been obtained from the Owner.
+PART 7 RELATED WORK EXPERIENCE List a minimum of three jobs of similar type and scope performed in the last five years: 1.
+Client: Building: Phone: Contact Name: Dollar Amount: 2.
+Client:

-1. Client:

 Building:

-Phone:

 Contact Name:

 Dollar Amount:

-2. Client:
+3. Client t:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

-3. Client:

-Building:

-Phone:

-Contact Name:

-Dollar Amount:

 PART 8 CONTRACTOR EVALUATION

-Upon completion of the project, a Construction Contractor Performance Evaluation form will be completed by the A/E and the JJC Project Coordinator.
-The contractor will be evaluated in the following categories:

-- Professionally Administered and Supervised Work
+Upon completion of the project, a Construction Contractor Performance Evaluate form will be completed by the A/E and the JJC Project Coordinator.
+The contract will be evaluated in the following categories: • Professionally Administered and Supervised Work • Business Practices • Overall Performance • Workmanship • Timeliness • Project Management

-- Business Practices

-- Overall Performance

-- Workmanship

-- Timeliness

-- Project Management

 PART 9 BID FORM SIGNATURES(S)

-The Corporate Seal of:
+The Corpo orate Seal of:

-(Bidder - please print the full name of your Proprietorship, Partnership, or Corporation)

-Was hereunto affixed in the presence of:
+Corporation - please print the full name of your Proprietors on) unto affixed in the presence of: hip, Partnership, or

-(Authorized signing officer)
+(Author rized signing officer) (Title)

-(Title)

 (Seal)

-(Authorized signing officer)
+(Author rized signing officer) (Title)

-(Title)

-If the bid is a joint venture or partnership, add additional forms of execution for each member of the joint venture in the appropriate form or forms as above.
+is a joint venture or partnership, add additional of the joint venture in the appropriate form or fo